 Is 2FA mandatory for ALL users in the system?

-Currently, it is only mandatory for full access/reporting users.
+Currently, it is only mandatory for full access/reporting users but this will change as of Friday 30 April.
 Businesses may opt to require 2FA for managers/employees as well.
 This can be configured in the "Two Factor Authentication" tab under the "Manage Users" section in "Payroll Settings".
 Otherwise, 2FA is still an option for employees/managers that wish to do so.